Sejmou/large-scale-data-scatterplot/README.md

 ### GitHub Actions

-Two actions are added by default:
+Two actions were added by TSDX by default:

-- `main` which installs deps w/ cache, lints, tests, and builds on all pushes against a Node and OS matrix
+- `main` which installs deps w/ cache, lints, tests, and builds on all pushes against a Node and OS matrix (changed that a bit, removing Node 14 as it is close to end of life anyway)
 - `size` which comments cost comparison of your library on every pull request using [size-limit](https://github.com/ai/size-limit)

 ## Optimizations